-The fair value measurement for the investment properties has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.
+The fair value measurement for investment property has been categorised as a Level 3 fair value based on the inputs to the valuation technique used.

 Valuation technique and significant unobservable inputs

 The following table shows the valuation technique used in measuring the fair value of investment property, as well as the significant unobservable inputs used.